 The Barwon Health Department of Infectious Diseases and Infection Prevention is an academic tertiary referral program and incorporates:

 - Expert infection prevention/control service across all Barwon Health sites.

 - Infectious diseases services including consultations, inpatient care and antimicrobial stewardship to all acute care sites.

 - Accredited advanced training in infectious diseases and microbiology.

-- Specialised ambulatory and outpatient services for general infectious diseases, Hospital in the Home, HIV management, sexual and reproductive health, viral hepatitis and refugee health service with multidisciplinary models of care and paediatric input.
+- Specialised ambulatory and outpatient services for general infectious diseases, Hospital in the Home, HIV management, sexual and reproductive health, viral hepatitis and refugee health service with multidisciplinary models of care and pediatric input.

 - Psychiatry and pharmacy specialist liaison services and comprehensive community case management programs (HIV/HARP).

-- 24-hour community HIV post exposure prophylaxis service.
+- 24-hour community HIV post-exposure prophylaxis service.

 - Extensive infectious diseases research programs in clinical, basic sciences, public health and epidemiology.